Scimon/p6-Trait-Env/README.md

 Positional attributes will use the attribute name (after coercing) as the prefix to scan %*ENV for.
 Any keys starting with that prefix will be ordered by the key name lexically and their values put into the attribute.

 Alternatively you can use the `:sep` key to specify a seperator, in which case the single value will be read based on the name and the list then created by spliting on this seperator.

+Hashes can be single valut with a `:sep` key to specify the seperator between pairs and a `:kvsep` to specifiy the seperator in each pair between key and value.

 AUTHOR
 ======